anaknezeviic/master-rad-esa/README.md

 A C G T N
 ```

+`N` is accepted as a literal symbol and has no special wildcard semantics.

 ---

-# 24. Reference
+# 25. References

 M. I. Abouelhoda, S. Kurtz, E. Ohlebusch,
 "Replacing suffix trees with enhanced suffix arrays",
 Journal of Discrete Algorithms, Volume 2, Issue 1, 2004, pp. 53-86.

+G. Nong, S. Zhang, W. H. Chan,
+"Linear Suffix Array Construction by Almost Pure Induced-Sorting",
+Data Compression Conference, 2009.

-The paper provides the theoretical basis for the Enhanced Suffix Array
-structures and the LCP-interval-based repeat analysis used in this project.
+The first paper provides the theoretical basis for the Enhanced Suffix Array structures and the LCP-interval-based repeat analysis used in this project.

+The second paper provides the basis for the linear-time SA-IS Suffix Array construction used by the final implementation.